CyVerse-learning-materials/astrocontainers_workshop_2018/docker/dockerintro.rst

 - One reason is speed.
 We want data scientists using our platform to launch a Jupyter or RStudio session in minutes, not hours.
 We also want them to have that fast user experience while still working in a governed, central architecture (rather than on their local machines).

 - Containerization benefits both data science and IT/technical operations teams.
 In the DataScience.com Platform, for instance, we allow IT to configure environments with different languages, libraries, and settings in an admin dashboard and make those images available in the dropdown menu when a data scientist launches a session.
 These environments can be selected for any run, session, scheduled job, or API.
-(Or you don’t have to configure anything at all.
+(Or you don't have to configure anything at all.
 We provide plenty of standard environment templates to choose from.)

 - Ultimately, containers solve a lot of common problems associated with doing data science work at the enterprise level.
-They take the pressure off of IT to produce custom environments for every analysis, standardize how data scientists work, and ensure that old code doesn’t stop running because of environment changes.
+They take the pressure off of IT to produce custom environments for every analysis, standardize how data scientists work, and ensure that old code doesn't stop running because of environment changes.
 To start using containers and our library of curated images to do collaborative data science work, request a demo of our platform today.

 - Configuring a data science environment can be a pain.
 Dealing with inconsistent package versions, having to dive through obscure error messages, and having to wait hours for packages to compile can be frustrating.
 This makes it hard to get started with data science in the first place, and is a completely arbitrary barrier to entry.